-Now in their 20s, the self-managed group is on six labels in five countries around the world, including a recent licencing deal with Universal Canada.
-And they’ve played their kind of music — and called all the business shots — along the way.
+Now in their 20s, the self-managed group is on six labels in five countries around the world, including a recent licensing deal with Universal Canada.
+And they’ve played their kind of music — and called all the business shots — along with the way.

 STICKING TO THEIR GUNS

 “That’s probably what I’m most proud of,” said Jones, “what the band has done despite everyone telling us ‘do this or do that.’
 We’ve stuck to our guns.”

 Sticking to their guns has meant lots and lots of international and Canadian touring — by spring it will be almost a solid year — and a dedication to putting on some of their tightest, hardest-playing shows to date.

 “That’s basically what we started the band to do, to play,” said Jones.
 “We played shows where there were no T-shirts on sale, no merchandise on sale … just for the love of it.
 I don’t know how we did it, but we did.”

 One of the group’s latest coups had them hand-picked by The Rolling Stones to open their Toronto club show in August.